 Programme outline: This is a practical workshop session, with facilitated discussions, workshop exercises, case studies, and skills practice.
 The programme is designed to help leaders assess the risk factors for work related stress within the veterinary practice, as well as the development and implementation of a plan of action to reduce workplace stress and promote positive wellbeing.

-This course will look at culture in a very practical way: what steps to take to develop a practice plan; what different needs practices might have; how to help individuals who are struggling in order to ensure that the practice plan is both comprehensive and authentic.
+This course will look at culture in a very practical way: Steps to develop a practice plan, the different needs that practices might have and how to help individuals who are struggling in order to ensure that the practice plan is both comprehensive and authentic.

-- Mental health First Aid – techniques for immediate support.
+- Mental health First Aid: Techniques for immediate support.

 - Practical ways to offer ongoing support to colleagues experiencing stress or mental health concerns, with focus on skills, a compassionate response, and learning from what works.

 - Workplace strategies for ongoing support including responsibilities around reasonable adjustments, and signposting to employment and HR resources.